Toronto mayor denies smoking crack cocaine

 She added: "The Toronto Star has a high bar that we always make sure we meet before we run something, especially when it comes to this mayor."

-Ford and his older brother Doug, a city councilor who often speaks on Ford's behalf, have a mostly hostile relationship with Toronto's news media, and a particularly rocky relationship with the Star.
+Ford and his older brother Doug, a city councillor who often speaks on Ford's behalf, have a mostly hostile relationship with Toronto's news media, and a particularly rocky relationship with the Star.

 Gawker, first to publish the cocaine allegations, did so after the existence of the video began to leak out, said the site's editor-in-chief, John Cook.
 "I am confident that I saw Rob Ford smoking crack in that video," Cook said.

-Speaking early on Friday, Deputy Mayor Doug Holyday, told reporters he stands by the mayor.
+Deputy Mayor Doug Holyday said he has not spoken with Ford since the allegations surfaced.
+But he told reporters he stands by the mayor.

 "Certainly, at this point, we all know that videos can be altered and we certainly know that drug dealers can't be trusted," he said at Toronto City Hall.